Skip to main content

 And perhaps that reconnection begins more quietly than we expect.
 “If anyone hears my voice…” Revelation 3:20 reminds us that before the door opens, there is listening.

 The door, then, opens not because belief is strong, but because the voice is trusted.
-And what waits on the other side is not condemnation or obligation, but renewed relationship — shared, patient, and alive.
+And what waits on the other side is not condemnation or obligation, but renewed relationship that is shared, patient, and alive.